 3. What can you claim under the Affordable Warmth Obligation?

 The Affordable Warmth Obligation is a part of the ECO scheme and covers grants to help fund home insulation improvements, boiler repairs, and, in some cases brand new boilers.
 The scheme since ECO2 started in April 2015 has always included oil boilers – however no one has been offering oil installs until now.
 There are lots of good A-rated oil boilers on the market which provide really efficient heat for the home.
+You can find out more about oil boiler manufacturers here.

 4. The Warm Front scheme has been replaced by ECO